Lookahead Sample Reward Guidance for Test-Time Scaling of Diffusion Models: Method

 The following theorem provides our EFR reformulation: \begin{restatable}{theorem}{thma} The expected future reward $\efr(\rvx_t,\rvc)$ defined in \cref{eq:process_target} can be expressed as { } \end{restatable} Please refer to \cref{sec:A.2} for the proof.
 In the previous formulations in \cref{eq:naive_mc,eq:tweedie}, the current particle $\rvx_t$ is fed into neural networks to compute the EFR; consequently, obtaining the Stein score by differentiating with respect to $\rvx_t$ requires backpropagation through the neural networks.

 In contrast, under our formulation in \cref{eq:efr_refor}, $\rvx_t$ is no longer used as an input to the neural models.
 Previously, $\rvx_t$ served as an input to $\score$ and subsequently $r$.
 However, \cref{eq:efr_refor} indicates that $\rvx_t$ is not used as an input for both $\score$ and $r$ because all samples for the expectation are drawn solely from $\rvc$, not from $\rvx_t$.
-For the expectation computation, the EFR is computed using marginal samples from $p_{\param}(\rvx_0 \mid \rvc)$, and the dependence between $\rvx_t$ and $\rvx_0$ is mediated through the forward perturbation kernel $p(\rvx_t \mid \rvx_0)$ defined in \cref{eq:forward_kernel}.
+For the expectation computation, the EFR is computed using marginal samples from $p_{\param}(\rvx_0 | \rvc)$, and the dependence between $\rvx_t$ and $\rvx_0$ is mediated through the forward perturbation kernel $p(\rvx_t | \rvx_0)$ defined in \cref{eq:forward_kernel}.
+We call this rollout method the \textit{forward rollout}.